RobinNagpal/nema-bot/README.md

 4. A FingerprintJS account.
 If you don't have one, you can sign up for free at [fingerprintjs.com](https://www.fingerprintjs.com).
 5. A CockroachDB account.
 If you don't have one, you can sign up for free at [cockroachlabs.com](https://www.cockroachlabs.com).

+## Prerequisites
+Here is what you need to be able to run Nema-chatbot

+-Node.js (Version: >=18)
+-Yarn
+-Typescript
 ## Setup

 1. Clone this repository